 Though basketball proved a more popular sport amongst Filipinos in the long term, baseball is a fitting metaphor for the entire American occupation.

-Let us be honest: American justifications for imperialism were racist right out of the gate.
+American justifications for imperialism were racist right out of the gate.
 The Yanks claimed to be “benevolently assimilating” the Filipinos, and assimilation included sport.
 General Franklin Bell (of reconcentrado fame) claimed that “baseball had done more to civilize Filipinos than anything else,” and the Manila Times called it a “regenerating influence, or power for good” (quoted in Gems 112).

-And colonial racism was not limited to Filipinos.
-The Americans mistreated their own, too, including the 24th and 25th Infantries, both African-American regiments.
+Colonial racism was not limited to Filipinos, either.
+The Americans mistreated their own, including the 24th and 25th Infantries, both African-American regiments.
 Jim Crow America came to Manila, including all-white barber shops and all-white baseball leagues.
 The 25th—who played for “Money, marbles, or chalk, money preferred”—got a small bit of revenge by winning the island championships for four years in a row.

-If sport was to “civilize,” it had to be a part of the Thomasite educational program from the beginning.
+Baseball was a part of the Thomasite educational program from the beginning.
 The teachers hoped that it would replace cockfighting, though that goal ultimately proved too ambitious.
 Still, baseball did catch on.
 One Thomasite reported: “We first got hold of the Jolo boys through baseball” (quoted in Elias 44).
 Because English was the language of the diamond, it was seen as a way to advance a holistic curriculum.
-Maybe it was too successful.
 According to public health commissioner, Victor Heiser:

 …a group of yelling Igorots (mountain tribespeople) had been seen playing baseball in a remote clearing.
 The catcher wore only a G-string and mask, and the runner on first started for second amid cries of: “Slide, you son of a bitch, slide!”